profi200/open_agb_firm/README.md

   * New 3DS: `16`-`142`
 * Values ≤`64` are recommended.

-`u8 backlightAdjustment` - How much to adjust backlight brightness by
+`u8 backlightSteps` - How much to adjust backlight brightness by
 * Default: `5`

 `bool directBoot` - Skip GBA BIOS intro at game startup